Sound judgment and decision-making are skills reserved for leaders - false.

 While communicating with others is one piece of the puzzle, taking stock of your own knowledge, feelings, and gaps is another.
 That’s where mindfulness comes in.
 As the Mayo Clinic explains, “mindfulness is a type of meditation in which you focus on being intensely aware of what you're sensing and feeling in the moment, without interpretation or judgment.”
 So, while you attempt to come to a judgment or make a decision, take the time you need to listen to yourself.
 By slowing down and practicing mindfulness, you may find you already have the answer you have been scrambling around trying to find.

 Challenge Yourself with Training and Development Opportunities

-Beyond what you can do in the moment, enrolling in training programs or searching out development opportunities, such as one to one coaching or shadowing someone in a different role or department, gaining knowledge leads to better judgment and decision making.
-These are opportunities to practice the skills you have, learn new ones, and be exposed to other ways of thinking about a given situation.
-By investing in your professional development in this area before a situation even arises will go a long way when one actually does.
+Beyond what you can do at the moment, enrolling in training programs or searching out development opportunities, such as one-to-one coaching or shadowing someone in a different role or department, gaining knowledge leads to better judgment and decision-making.
+These are opportunities to practice your skills, learn new ones, and be exposed to other ways of thinking about a given situation.
+Investing in your professional development in this area before a situation even arises will go a long way when one actually does.

 In a study published by the Centers for Disease Control and Prevention (CDC) on judgment and decision-making under stress, researchers noted that:

 “There is an assumption that the best decisions are rational-based on logic and factual information.
 Researchers have tended to look at reason and emotion separately.
 A value has been placed on decisions made with reason: "it is careless but common to suggest that when we make bad decisions, they are based on emotion, but when we arrive at good decisions, they are based solely on reason" (Lazarus and Lazarus, 1994).
 Hammond posited that different situations demand different forms of cognitive activity, some calling for increased analytical cognition, and others calling for increased reliance on intuition.”